Siunami/uPort-live/schemas.md

 		name: string,		// name for the event
 		about: string,		// description of the event
 		location: string,	// where is the event happening
-		startDate: string,	// what date is the event happening
+		startDate: string,	// (ISO datetime) what date is the event happening }
-		doorTime: string, 	//
-	}
 }
 ```